 1. 10:1 rule

-- Understand the 10:1 rule: inspection measurements require better than the tolerance of a dimension by a factor of 10, and calibration standards require better than the inspection measurements by a factor of 10.
-(Understand)
+- Apply the 10:1 rule: inspection measurements require better than the tolerance of a dimension by a factor of 10, and calibration standards require better than the inspection measurements by a factor of 10.
+(Apply)

 2. Gauge selection

-- Select gauges according to the feature or characteristic to be measured, the applicable tolerance and the accuracy, environment, and the resolution and capability of the test instrument.
+- Select gauges according to the feature or characteristic to be measured, the applicable tolerance, and the accuracy, environment, resolution, and capability of the test instrument.
 Determine whether the type of measurement should be direct, differential, or transfer.
 (Apply)

 3. Gauge handling, preservation, and storage